Yankees manager Aaron Boone (17) celebrates after winning Game 5 of...

 Yankees manager Aaron Boone (17) celebrates after winning Game 5 of the ALCS against the Guardians at Progressive Field in Cleveland on Oct.
 19, 2024 Credit: Newsday/William Perlman

-1. The Yankees just made it to the World Series, no small feat considering they hadn’t been there since 2009.
+1. The Yankees made it to the World Series, no small feat considering they hadn’t been there since 2009.

 2. General manager Brian Cashman has a good relationship with Boone, who functions well as the field-level operative in the Yankees’ collaborative front-office system.

 You know what was surprising about Boone’s return?
 The terms.
-He’s only doing so on the team’s one-year option for 2025 rather than a multiyear extension, a cursory button push that makes him a lame-duck manager next season.
+He’s doing so on the team’s one-year option for 2025 rather than a multiyear extension, a cursory button push that makes him a lame-duck manager next season.

 So how does that get fixed?
 The old Steinbrenner method was an itchy trigger finger with management types and public lambasting for the players.
 These days, however, the application of pressure has been more subtle, mostly out of sight, but a manager with an expiration date could up the ante for next season.

-If the Yankees truly love playing for Boone, as they’ve repeatedly said — especially the captain, Aaron Judge — then maybe fighting to keep the guy they like enters into the equation.
 As for Boone, if there’s no safety net, shouldn’t that help tighten the focus all-around?
-How the Yankees started last season 50-22 (without ace Gerrit Cole) then plummeted to 10-23 and played 11 games over .500 from there was hard to figure.
+How the Yankees started last season 50-22 (without ace Gerrit Cole) and then plummeted to 10-23 was hard to figure.

 “Aaron is a steadying presence in our clubhouse and possesses a profound ability to connect with and foster relationships with his players,” Cashman said Friday in a statement.
 "Consistently exhibiting these skills in such a demanding and pressurized market is what makes him one of the game’s finest managers.
 Our work is clearly not done, but as we pursue the ultimate prize in 2025, I am excited to have Aaron back to lead our team."

 In the Bronx, however, those stats eventually work against you.
 Because on those lists, Boone is the only one among that esteemed company without a World Series title.
-No Yankees manager had ever survived their first seven years without delivering a ring until Boone’s option got picked up Friday.
+No Yankees manager had ever survived his first seven years without delivering a ring until Boone’s option got picked up Friday.

 But Boone is no Girardi, which is why the Yankees want him back for an eighth season.
 To stick around longer, however, he’ll need to be better.